 On this page you will find all the underlying documentation about the standard models.

 Saving via a savings account in box 3 is less advantageous if saving via an annuity, because the premiums paid are not tax deductible.
-Many self-employed people appear to be unaware of these and other tax rules and opportunities to save for later.
+Many self-employed people appear to be unaware of these and other tax rules and possibilities to save for later.
 This ignorance has marked the starting point of the Income Task Force for the future.

 The Chamber of Commerce, the Ministry of Social Affairs, Money Wise, Stichting ZZP Nederland, the Dutch Association of Insurers and NIBUD are participating in the Taskforce.